-- Press the shutter button all the way down to shoot.
+- Press the shutter button all the way down to shoot. - Even after your shot, [] is still displayed and the camera continues to track the subject.

-- [Servo AF] (\$\infty\$66) is set to [On] and cannot be changed. - Tracking may not be possible when subjects are too small or move too rapidly, or when subject color or brightness matches that of the background too closely. - [AF-Point Zoom] on the [ ] tab is not available. - [ and [ are not available.
+- [Servo AF] (139) is set to [On] and cannot be changed. - Tracking may not be possible when subjects are too small or move too rapidly, or when subject color or brightness matches that of the background too closely. - [AF-Point Zoom] on the [] tab is not available. - [] and [] are not available.

-The camera can detect subjects even if you press the shutter button halfway without pressing the <◀> button.
-After your shot, [--] is displayed in the center of the screen.
+The camera can detect subjects even if you press the shutter button halfway without pressing the < ◀> button.
+After your shot, [Ӌ] is displayed in the center of the screen.